josh-auger/motion-monitor/README.md

   - Or execute the bash script containing the build command: sh build_docker_motion_monitor.sh

 Some user-specified values are hard-coded into the motion measure analysis (see compute_motion_measures.py, beginning with line 384).
-These values should be altered as necessary.
+These values can be altered as necessary.

 | Variable Name    | Description                                                                                 | Default Value | Units  |
 |------------------|---------------------------------------------------------------------------------------------|---------------|--------|